 - This also could cause metabolic acidosis.
 However, it will only result if this is consumed in huge amounts.
 This fruit is not to be taken if one suffers and is taking medication for high blood pressure.

 This is very effective for curing obesity, and it is useful even for acid reflux, anorexia as well as various kinds of intestinal disorders.
 This is effective as Kokum has anti-allergic properties.
-It has anthocyanins, catechin, bioflavonoids and thus it has the goodness of most nutrients which are essential for healthy human development
+It has anthocyanins, catechin, bioflavonoids and thus, it has the goodness of most nutrients which are essential for healthy human development

 Kokum is indeed a gift of nature which can be put to a variety of uses.
 Restricted to the Southern regions of India and some parts of Africa, Kokum has now made its way to global markets.